editapesa/Budget-Tracker/readme.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
+Functionality was added to an existing Budget Tracker application to allow for offline access and functionality.
+A user is able to enter deposits and expenses, with or without a data/internet connection.
+When brought back online, the offline entries will be added to the transaction history.
+This way a user can track their deposits and withdrawals at any time, in order to maintain an accurate account balance.

 ## License
 This project is licensed under the MIT license.
 Click the link below for more info.